 He prunes to only four bunches of grapes per vine (the norm is between five and seven) which concentrates the vines' growing power and cuts down on the need for green harvests.
 He ferments at relatively low temperatures and matures his wine in oak barrels for up to 12 months.

-The Cornas Granit 30 and 60 designations refer to the soil, the approximate age of the vines, and the slope on which they are planted.
+The Cornas Granit 30 and 60 designations refer to the soil and the slope on which they are planted.
 The Granit 30 is concentrated black fruit in a relatively “consumer friendly”style – perhaps a bit more Syrah-ish than Cornas-ish, whereas the 60 is classic Cornas – dense, aromas of kidney and iron, with a terrific mineral underpinning.
-His St Joseph red is made from 10 and 20 year old vines, and is vinfied 2/3 in barrel and 1/3 in tank. less
+He also makes very small amounts of Cornas "La Geynale" from very old vines planted in 1910 that he inherited from his uncle, Robert Michel.
+The "y" in La Geynale is a nod to the 20-30% from Reynard that he blends into Genale.
+He vinifies this cuvee with 100% whole cluster, and it produces a classic titan of traditional Cornas!
+His St Joseph red is made from 10 and 20 year old vines, and is vinfied half in used barrel and half in tank.